Windows 10 Drive-By RCE Triggered by Default URI Handler

 With regards to how to protect systems while waiting for a patch, Positive Security advised against using Internet Explorer 11/Edge Legacy.
 That’s not a very big ask, given that the browser is no longer supported by Microsoft, is no longer secure, and, as of May 2020, had a measly 1.87 percent share of the browser market.

 As far as other browsers and applications go, Positive Security recommended not clicking on ‘ms-officecmd:’-links.
-Also, refrain from confirm dialogs that ask to open the LocalBridge executable.
+Also, refrain from confirming dialogs that ask to open the LocalBridge executable.

 “Making the URI handler only available to the Office PWA app would also greatly reduce the risk, if somehow possible,” the researchers recommended.